Укр Eng

 RSS All news

-The nationwide network of mental health centers RETURNING (ukr.ПОВЕРНЕННЯ) has expanded, with its tenth center now opening in Ivano-Frankivsk.
-The RETURNING project was founded by Victor Pinchuk and Olena Pinchuk to support the mental health of Ukraine’s service members, veterans, and their family members who have experienced the psychological consequences of the war caused by Russia’s aggression.
+The 11th center of the nationwide RETURNING (ПОВЕРНЕННЯ ukr.) mental health network has opened in Cherkasy.
+The RETURNING project was founded by Victor and Olena Pinchuk to support the mental health of Ukraine’s defenders, veterans, and their family members who have experienced the psychological consequences of the war caused by Russian aggression.

 Pages 9 10 11 12 13 ... of 13